zubujams/aws-w-terraform/README.md

-# aws-w-terraform
-Automating AWS Infrastructure using Terraform
+# Automating AWS Infrastructure using Terraform

+## Expected deliverables
+Launch an EC2 instance - Connect to the instance using Terraform -  Install Jenkins, Java, and Python